 The Forest Walk adventure center is in the northern center of the island, one hour to 90 minutes from the major tourist zones.
-It’s not my thing, but if ziplining across the rice paddies and making your way across the jungle canopy on ropes and latters gets your heart racing in a good way, it’s probably worth the trip.
+Kids 8 or 9 and up love adventure courses and on this one they can zip-line over rice paddies and making their way across the jungle canopy on ropes and ladders.
+It’s the thing they’ll tell their friends about when they get home.

 10. Go to Surf School